matomo-org/developer-documentation/docs/core-team-workflow.md

 And of course if you can code and want to directly help Piwik development, you can contribute changes.
 To learn about contributing code changes, read our [Contributing to Piwik Core](/guides/contributing-to-piwik-core) guide.

-### Submitting a plugin

-If you've already developed a plugin that you think should be included in Piwik Core, you can offer it for inclusion.
-The adoption of a plugin into the Piwik core requires that we consider such criteria as (but not limited to):

-- audience &ndash; plugin appeals to a broad spectrum of users
-- desirabilty &ndash; is it a frequently requested feature by the Piwik community?
-- functionality &ndash; feature completeness
-- testability &ndash; use of unit, integration and UI tests and impact to manual testing (e.g., differences when plugin is activated vs deactivated)
-- maturity &ndash; history and popularity of the plugin
-- performance &ndash; impact on archiving and/or UI interaction
-- supportability &ndash; likelihood of spawning support tickets and forum posts of the "how do I?" or "why does it?" variety
-- complexity &ndash; simpler is better; +1 if developer has git commit privileges
-- dependencies &ndash; does it depend on closed source and/or paid subscription services?
-- licensing &ndash; license compatibility with GPLv3

-In most cases, it should be enough for your plugin to be available on the [marketplace](http://plugins.piwik.org).